libp2p/devgrants/README.md

 research, testing, optimization, etc. They may target one or more libp2p libraries, or they may be universal efforts to advance the entire ecosystem.

-We track project proposals as GitHub issues.
-To make browsing easier, we categorize issues on various axes through GitHub labels:
+We track project proposals as GitHub issues, and specifications as markdown documents.
+To make browsing easier, you can find the latest project statuses and discussions in this repo's [issue tracker].

+Issues are categorized along various axes using [labels]:

 * Complexity: Low, Medium, Hard, Extreme.
 * Status: Proposed, Funded, Delivered, Discarded.